DarkWiiPlayer/nanotest/readme.md

 Syntax Module
 ------------
-It is part of the Numidium filosophy that when a test crashes, it is either broken or assumes untested behavior.
+It is part of the Numidium philosophy that, when a test crashes, it is either broken or assumes untested behavior.
 This also includes file syntax, so when a test (read: ruby file containing testing code) fails at a `require`, that also means the test is broken.

-Enter the Numidium::Syntax.
+Enter Numidium::Syntax.
 It allows you to check the (syntactical) validity of ruby code, meaning that even if it's broken in terms of behavior, ruby will be able to at least load it.

 ```ruby
 # inside some test